Ivy (South Korean singer): 2009: Comeback

 After having her comeback further delayed by problems with her management company, Ivy released her third album "I Be..", with contributions from artists such as PSY and Nam Gyuri.
 She also switched from Fantom Entertainment to De Chocolate E&TF.

 The first song released was "눈물아 안녕" ("Goodbye Tears"), along with a promotional video.
 The song reached No. 1 on various online charts.
 However, her title song was chosen to be "Touch Me", a techno dance track written by PSY.
 The music video was released on October 23, 2009.
 However, it was banned from broadcast three days later for being too inappropriate for viewing of minors with its sexual references.

 Ivy also stars in her own 13-episode reality show on M.net called "IVY BACK", the first episode airing on October 27, 2009.
 After performing a special showcase for her new album, Ivy officially made her comeback debut with "Touch Me" on SBS's Inkigayo on November 1, 2009.

 Due to problems between Ivy's ex-management company and MBC and KBS, she is unable to perform on weekly music shows such as "Music Core" and "Music Bank".
 Instead, she is only allowed to promote on M.net's M!Countdown.
 However, she was later given approval to perform and appear on SBS programs.

 On December 13, 2009, Ivy returned for the second time on Inkigayo since her comeback with "Goodbye Tears".
 Promotions for her third album ended on January 24, 2010.

 On January 10, 2010, Ivy's social security number was leaked onto the internet after an article reporting about an episode of IVY BACK failed to censor it out in a photo of Ivy holding her documents.
 Her company has stated they will take legal action against the netizens who have hacked into Ivy's personal accounts.

 2012–present: Comeback

 On March 27, 2012, Ivy released a mini album titled Interview which featured five ballad-type songs.
 The song "찢긴 가슴"("Broken Heart"), which was released with a music video, was chosen as the lead single.
 It debuted on the Mnet Pop singles chart at 18.

 In 2013, Ivy made her comeback with the lead single of her new album titled "I Dance" featuring Yubin of the Wonder Girls.

-In 2022, Ivy will hold a two-day solo concert 'NEXT PAGE' at Nodeul Island Live House in Yongsan-gu, Seoul on August 13 and 14.
+In 2022, Ivy held a two-day solo concert 'NEXT PAGE' at Nodeul Island Live House in Yongsan District, Seoul on August 13 and 14.